Lakemast/WifiCar/README.md

 ## Android App

 You can install the android app downloading this [WiFiCar Android App](WiFiCarMQTT/WiFiCar.apk) or do it from Android Studio.
+**Remember you need to activate developer mode in your android smartphone!**

 ### Configuring WiFiCar APP